Saturday, January 17, 2009

 should be aware that if the dog displays the defining characteristics that are

+represented in the prohibited types the dog could be seized and its fate decided by the courts irrespective of the paperwork.
 It is therefore necessary to be very cautious when buying a dog that is not Kennel Club registered particularly if you are considering bringing a dog to this country from overseas."

 And than I found a section called frequently asked questions and read this: